dieterich-lab/Cardiac-Concept-Extraction/README.md

 ## 1. Data
 ### 1.1.
 Main Corpus
 The base corpus used in this project consists of discharge letters from cardiology domain as binary MS-DOC files.
 Discharge letters (Arztbriefe) vary a lot in scope and structure between different clinical domains.
 They are supposed to be short and concise.
 Next to personal data like the patients name, address and birth date, the notes shall contain past and current diagnoses.
 In addition patients' clinical history and planned clinical examinations are described.
-If accomplished, results of laboratory and sensoric examinations are as well part of a discharge letter.\footnote{For more information see: https://de.wikipedia.org/wiki/Arztbrief\#cite_note-1
+If accomplished, results of laboratory and sensoric examinations are as well part of a discharge letter.
+For more information see: https://de.wikipedia.org/wiki/Arztbrief\#cite_note-1

 Length of the discharge letters in our data set vary a lot.
 The letters contain between half a DIN A4 page to four pages.